philmander/inverted/README.md

 ##How to build

-Inverted is built using Ant.
+Inverted is built using Apache Ant.
 The build performs the following steps:

 1. Lints the source code using JSHint.
 2. Runs the unit tests in Phantom JS
 3. Concatenates the source files to create an unminified build
 4. Compresses the unminified build using Google Closure compiler

-To perform install [Apache Ant](http://ant.apache.org/bindownload.cgi) on your path and, in the project root directory, run:
+To perform a build first install [Apache Ant](http://ant.apache.org/bindownload.cgi) on your path and, in the project root directory, run:

 ```
 ant